FuryanRasta/peyote/x/peyote/spec/README.md

 ## Abstract

-This document specifies the bonds bodule; a custom Cosmos SDK module.
+This document specifies the peyote bodule; a custom Cosmos SDK module.

-The bonds module provides universal token bonding curve functions to mint, burn or swap any token in a Cosmos blockchain.
+The peyote module provides universal token bonding curve functions to mint, burn or swap any token in a Cosmos blockchain.
 Once the Inter-Blockchain Communication (IBC) protocol is available, this should enable cross-network exchanges of tokens at algorithmically-determined prices.

-The bonds module can be deployed through Cosmos Hubs and Zones to deliver applications such as:
+The peyote module can be deployed through Cosmos Hubs and Zones to deliver applications such as:
 * Automated market-makers (like [Uniswap](https://uniswap.io))
 * Decentralised exchanges (like [Bancor](https://bancor.network))
 * Curation markets (like [Relevant](https://github.com/relevant-community/contracts/tree/bondingCurves/contracts))